Documentation

 }

 Only extending instances are allowed.
 Exception targets may define ParentLayouts.
-BeforeNavigationEvent and AfterNavigationEvent are still sent, as in normal navigation.
+BeforeNavigationEvent and AfterNavigationEvent are still sent, as with normal navigation.
 One exception may only have one exception handler.

 The unhandled exception propagates during navigation and is handled by the AccessDeniedExceptionHandler that keeps the MainLayout with its menu bar, but displays information that an exception has occurred.